 Every Thursday the NPNA puts together free, weekly grocery hampers made up of produce, bread, dairy, some non-perishable items and eggs.
 The hampers are made between 10:00am-1:00pm, and delivered by volunteers between 11:30am-2pm.
 We are grateful to be able to use the Community Hall at First Met Church (932 Balmoral) as our home base of operations.

 We are in search of volunteers to fill the following roles:

-- Delivery Driver: Thursdays, 9:45am-12pm: Pick up donations of produce and non-perishable items at Mustard Seed (808B Viewfield Road) and deliver to First Met Church (932 Balmoral).
+- Delivery Driver + Sorter: Thursdays, 9:45am-1pm: Pick up Wholesale Club order at Wholesale Club (846 Viewfield Road) and deliver to First Met Church (932 Balmoral).
 Help set up tables and unload donations.
-Then, after the hampers are sorted, deliver 16 hampers to one nearby apartment building.
+Assist with grocery hamper sorting!
 This role requires access to a large vehicle (SUV/van with foldable seats or larger), and ability to lift boxes (40 lb+).

 (Volunteer) Land Use Committee Members